jncraton/flask-testing/readme.md

 https://flask.palletsprojects.com/en/stable/quickstart/

-There is a section on the request object that is useful for dynamic pages
+There is a section on the `request` object that is useful for dynamic pages.

 The testing page is informative to get basic tests working: